 I was a target for bullying

-I froze at a school guitar concert because I was crippled with the fear of everyone watching me.
-Because I found it hard to cope emotionally, I was either trying to please people, or spending time isolated and withdrawn hiding in the toilets or the library.
+Because I found it hard to cope emotionally at school, I was either trying to please people, or spending time isolated and withdrawn hiding in the toilets or the library.
 Being sensitive I was a target for bullying and could also get into conflict situations when I misread people’s thoughts towards me.

 As a young person in my 20s, life still felt intense and things affected me.
 My emotional instability damaged my relationships.
 My lifestyle at university was not conducive to the best, happiest version of me.
 I was self-destructive and excessive.
 My social status mattered too much.

 Later in my 20s, I finally started to make changes.
 I started to realise I didn’t need to hate myself.
 That there were lots of positives and strengths to me that I should be proud of.
 That I was intelligent and had so much potential for good things and good relationships.

 I started taking steps towards improvement with:

 - Exercising regularly